quollism/blender-keyframetools/README.md

 ### Coming Other Changes and Fixes

-* UI: Make the pie menu hotkey settable from user preferences.
 * All: Make all F-Curve types manipulable, including properties belonging to materials, scenes and worlds.
 * Ease: Do something more helpful with out-of-bounds keys
+* Share Keys: Make it work again

 Work on Blender 2.8 compatibility will begin after 2.8 API is declared stable by the Blender devs, maybe November?